eXist-db/polymer-app-template/README.md

 What will be needed up-front:

+* an installation of eXistdb (3.0 or above recommended)
 * a nodejs installation (see below for instructions)
 * if using Polymer an installation of the [Polymer CLI](https://www.polymer-project.org/1.0/start/toolbox/set-up) (highly recommended)
+* Apache Ant configured

 ## Setting up a new application